h2suzuki/terminal-configs/README.md

-# terminal-configs
+# Terminal Configs

-This small set of configuration files and scripts lets you setup the terminal environment quickly.
+This is a small set of configuration files and scripts that lets you setup the terminal environment quickly.

 ## How to Use